Using Onna with Amazon S3

 What are your sync modes?

-We currently support three syncing modes – one-time, archive, and auto.
+We currently support two syncing modes – one-time and auto.

 Frequently Asked Questions